rlhinrichs/lang-learn/README.md

 where 'data split' represents the training/testing percentages, 'TES' represents `TrainingArguments(per_device_train_batch_size=T, per_device_eval_batch_size=E, gradient_accumulation_steps=S)`.
 Both ‖∇‖ (L2 norm of the gradients) and η (learning rate) are extracted from the final training step of each experiment to monitor stability and convergence.

-The final run was fully offline and exhibited the best overall performance with a Training Loss of 0.825661724 in 43279.64 seconds.
+The final run was fully offline and exhibited the best overall performance with a final epoch average Training Loss of 0.5091 and a total average Training Loss of 0.8257 in 43279.64 seconds.
 While the training time per epoch increased in this case, the tradeoff in stability and accuracy seems promising.

-**Inference:** Pairing the fine-tuned Medical LLM capable of generating informed responses, we can create a full *Retrieval-Augmented Generation (RAG)* model to look up relevant data given a user's input query.
-We used a *FAISS vector DB* to map word embeddings between the query and the database.
-The RAG-tuned LLM will look up the most relevant answer and answer according to its knowledge base (the MedText corpus).
+**Inference:** Pairing the fine-tuned Medical LLM capable of generating informed responses with a vector database for mapping word embeddings, we can create a full *Retrieval-Augmented Generation (RAG)* model to look up relevant data given a user's input query. `test_query.py` uses *[FAISS](https://github.com/facebookresearch/faiss) vector DB* to do this.

 My process is outlined below.